 The impeller is made up of several curved blades.
 The coolant flows through the turbine along its axis and escapes between the fins along the circumference.

 Keep reading: Types of automotive water pumps

-Types of impellers
+Types of water pump impellers

 All water pumps are not the same.
 Some are made with plastic impellers while others have metal.
 The impellers manufactured in DOLZ are made from injected plastic, cast iron or aluminum passivated depending on the original OEM design.
 Besides, depending on the diameter, number and height of the fins, and other specifications, it will determine the type of impeller.